3ls3/TheProjectionWizard/documentation/metadata_usage.md

     - `dataset_shape_for_training`: List `[rows, columns]` used for training

 **Implementation:**
+- **Prerequisite Check**: Verifies validation stage did not fail before starting model training
 - Delegates actual training to `pycaret_logic.py`
 - Validates that required preprocessing artifacts exist
 - Saves trained PyCaret pipeline to disk

+**Dependencies:**
-**Dependencies:** Requires prep stage completion for cleaned data and feature encoders.
+- Requires prep stage completion for cleaned data and feature encoders
+- **Will refuse to run** if `status.json` shows validation stage with 'failed' status

+**Notes:**
-**Notes:** The saved PyCaret pipeline contains the entire preprocessing + model pipeline for easy deployment.
+- The saved PyCaret pipeline contains the entire preprocessing + model pipeline for easy deployment
+- Prevents training models on data known to have critical quality issues

 ---